Prof. Dr. Sc. Dina Simunic – University of Zagreb, Croatia

 Dr. Harold D’Costa – Intelligent Quotient Security System, India

-Dr. Harold D’Costa is a president of Cyber Security Corporation and CEO – Intelligent Quotient Security System.
-IQSS featured in top 10 cyber security company in the country in matters related to cyber security, cyber forensics and digital evidence.
+Dr. Harold D’Costa is the president of Cyber Security Corporation and CEO – Intelligent Quotient Security System.
+IQSS is featured in top 10 cyber security company in the country in matters related to cyber security, cyber forensics and digital evidence.
 He is also working as an Advisor in Law Enforcement Agencies.
-He worked as a Sr. Trainer (Judicial Officers – Cyber Law, Digital Evidence and Cyber Crime).
-He worked on more than 4,000 cases of cybercrime from 7 countries and trained more than 35,000 cops and 2,000 judicial officers in cyber forensics, cyber law, digital evidence and cybercrime investigation.
+He has worked as a Sr. Trainer (Judicial Officers – Cyber Law, Digital Evidence and Cyber Crime).
+He has also worked on more than 4,000 cases of cyber crime from 7 countries and trained more than 35,000 cops and 2,000 judicial officers in cyber forensics, cyber law, digital evidence and cyber crime investigation.
 He was a resource person in 15 international conferences and was also part of global cyber security summit in India.
 He is a regular writer in leading newspaper and an expert in cyber security in various TV channels.
 He had the distinction to train Bangladesh Judges on Cyber Forensics organised by National Judicial Academy.
 He also worked on cyber cases related to Bollywood, MNC, Banks, Telecom, Education, Media, Gas subsidies etc. He was instrumental in developing and implementing the first e-delivery of question papers for Mumbai University.
 The system was widely appreciated and now is de-facto in many universities in different states of the country.
-He was on the panel of Maharashtra Police Academy to develop curriculum and courseware on cybercrime and digital forensics for corporates.
-He consistently getting a feedback score of 100% in training of officials from Mantralaya and large Government institutes.
-He developed courseware and curriculum for YCMOU on Diploma – Cyber security.
-He associated with National Judicial Academy, NIA, Maharashtra Police Academy, Goa Police, CID, Central for Police Research, Detective Training School, Maharashtra Intelligence Academy, Judicial Officers Training Institute, YASHDA in Training senior officials and providing consistent support in cyber security defence.
-He is a Co-authored 14 books in cyber security space.
+He was on the panel of Maharashtra Police Academy to develop curriculum and courseware on cyber crime and digital forensics for corporates.
+He has been consistently getting a feedback score of 100% in training of officials from Mantralaya and large Government institutes.
+He has developed courseware and curriculum for YCMOU on Diploma – Cyber security.
+He is associated with National Judicial Academy, NIA, Maharashtra Police Academy, Goa Police, CID, Central for Police Research, Detective Training School, Maharashtra Intelligence Academy, Judicial Officers Training Institute, YASHDA in Training senior officials and providing consistent support in cyber security defence.
+He has Co-authored 14 books in cyber security space.